abhayastudios/nativescript-contacts-lite/README.md

 ```

 **Argument 2: searchTerm (optional)**
-A string with a search term to limit the result set to only contact whose `display_name` contain the term.
+A string with a search term to limit the result set to only contacts whose `display_name` contain the term.
 Defaults to fetching all relevant contacts if an empty search term is provided or none at all.

 **Argument 3: debug (optional)**
 Boolean (true/false) determining whether to pass debug messages to the console.
 Defaults to false.